NPR News: 09-28-2025 3PM EDT

 The annual competition features the brown bears at Katmai National Park in Alaska to celebrate their success in getting fat before winter habernation.

 Voting is open at explore.org until Tuesday night.
+Only one bear will be the champion.

-I'm Noor Rahm, NPR News in Washington.
+I'm Nora Rahm, NPR News in Washington.